paritytech/finality-grandpa/README.md

-# finality-afg
+# GRANDPA

-finality gadget for blockchains, based on PBFT
+GHOST-based Recursive ANcestor Deriving Prefix Agreement

-Implementation in Rust.
+A finality gadget for blockchains, implemented in Rust.